10Nderitu/accordian/README.md

 # Accordian
-React accordian component and its functionality
+Accordian component and its functionality